godfreykaris/reddit-posts-scraper/README.md

 ## Features

-- Extracts posts from a specified subreddit.
+- Extracts posts from a specified subreddit based on user input.
 - Allows selection of the number of posts to be scraped.
+- Provides options to select categories like "hot", "new", and "top" for scraping.
-- Displays progress of the scraping process in real-time.
+- Displays real-time progress of the scraping process.
 - Includes a user interface for easy interaction.
-- Allows quitting the application from the UI.

 ## Technologies Used